LASIK Surgery – An Introduction

 Your surgeon will also measure the thickness of your cornea to ensure it is thick enough to have LASIK.
 This is done with a device called a pachymeter, which omits sound waves to measure the cornea’s thickness.
 Measuring corneal thickness is an important step in determining candidacy for LASIK because the excimer laser removes part of the cornea during the procedure.
 One of the most common reasons patients do not qualify for LASIK is that their corneas are too thin; i.e. the corneas do not have enough tissue to be reshaped with the laser.

-Most surgeons will also measure your tear osmolality to determine whether or not you have dry eye.
-The level of dry eye can affect your candidacy, as described above.
+Most surgeons will also measure your tear break up time to determine whether or not you have dry eye.
+The level of dry eye can affect your candidacy, as described above, but can be treated enough to allow for subsequent LASIK.

 Preparing for Surgery